 According to Dusty , she didn`t want to record the song but went along with Wexler`s wishes.*

 I always knew Dusty`s version of the song.
-The first time I heard the original I must say, I did not like it it was to fast for my ears as there were used to Dusty`s version and even after all this years I still prefer Dusty`s version over every other Version.
+The first time I heard the original I must say, I did not like it.
+It was too fast for my ears as I was used to Dusty`s version and even after all these years I still prefer Dusty`s version over every other version.

 Alan and Marilyn Bergman, told us during an interview that they loved Dusy`s Versions and were happy that her producer decided to let her record the songs.

 About the questions how they came up with the idea of the song.

 “The director of “The Thomas Crown Affair”, Norman Jewison, wanted a song that would underline the anxiety of the character Steve McQueen played in the glider sequence.”